calico-games/react-native-country-detector/README.md

 ## Warnings ⚠️

-The package uses a private API to determine the country, which **may** lead to rejection from the App Store.
+On iOS, this package uses a private API to determine the country accurately.
 Use at your own risk.
 We obsfucate the code to avoid detection.
-Note that we have used this technique for years in production apps without any issues 🙂.
+Note that we have used this technique for years in production for multiple apps without any issues 🙂.